Kartaverse/XR-LED-Panel-Database/docs/README.md

 > Enjoy!
 >

-This XR database project was inspired by the EmberlightVFX [Camera Sensor Database](https://emberlightvfx.github.io/Camera-Sensor-Database/#/).
+This XR database project was inspired by the EmberlightVFX [Camera Sensor Database](https://emberlightvfx.github.io/Camera-Sensor-Database/#/) that was created by [Jacob Danell](https://www.imdb.com/name/nm3168721/).

 ---

-A Kartaverse community project.
+The XR LED Panel Database is a Kartaverse community project.
 (C) Copyright Andrew Hazelden 2014-2024.
 All rights reserved.
+All content is available under an LGPL/GPGL license.